-We’re glad to help you find an intermittent catheter that may best fit your individual preferences, and we can verify your insurance to determine how and if these products are covered on your policy.
+We’re glad to help you find an intermittent catheter that may best fit your individual preferences.
+Additionally, we can verify your insurance to determine how and if these products are covered on your policy.

 When is an intermittent catheter recommended?

-If you aren’t able to fully empty your bladder on your own, intermittent catheterization may be recommended by your doctor as an effective solution in place of an indwelling or Foley catheter.
+If you aren’t able to fully empty your bladder on your own, your doctor may recommend intermittent catheterization as an effective solution in place of an indwelling or Foley catheter.

 Intermittent catheterization is often suggested if you have the ability to insert the catheter yourself or if someone like a parent, guardian, spouse, or other caregivers can do it for you.
-This process frees you from having an indwelling catheter inside you and a collection bag nearby at all times to collect your urine.
-We hear from many customers who say they feel that when they switched to intermittent catheters, they gained some of their independence back.
+This process frees you from having an indwelling catheter and collection bag connected to you at all times to collect your urine.
+We hear from many customers who say that switching from Foley catheters to intermittent catheter helped them regain some of their independence back.